mittmattmutt/mittmattmutt.github.io/credo.md

+---
+description: A description of some trends in recent analytic philosophy, mainly on metaphysics, including externalism, possible worlds, the correspondence theory of truth, and more.
+---

 # **Analytic Philosophy For Beginners**

 The aim of this post is to describe for the general reader some of the main